 Being too heavily embellished makes a lehenga difficult to wear on other occasions.
 You can wear your bridal dress on your siblings’ or a friend’s wedding, but that would be stealing the bride’s spotlight.
 To lessen the embellishments of the dress, you can add other pieces too.
 You can wear a long jacket or a shrug to balance the heavy embroidery.

 If your bridal dress is too heavily embellished, then swap your blouse and dupatta with a simple one.
 You could simply wear your embellished lehenga with a simpler blouse or the vice versa.
 This way you can use your bridal dress on other functions as well.

-If your wedding dress is too old and out dated, you can cut down the motifs and borders and use it on any other plain saree or a plain Shalwar Kameez, even on a saree.
+If your wedding dress is too old and outdated, you can cut down the motifs and borders and use it on any other plain saree or a plain Shalwar Kameez.

 Now that you know how to re-use your bridal lehenga, don’t wrap that special dress and keep in the cupboard forever.
-Revamp your dress in above mentioned ways and flaunt your new gorgeous dress in wedding functions.
+Revamp your dress in the above-mentioned ways and flaunt your new gorgeous dress in wedding functions.